brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

-Well, it's clear enough `NotBlank` validator checks that a string isn't blank, `NotEmpty` checks that  arrays, collections, maps and string objects aren't empty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return a list of these errors.
+Well, it's clear enough that `NotBlank` validator checks a string isn't blank. `NotEmpty` can check an array, collection, map or string isn't empty. `MetaHelper.validate()` throws `ValidationException` in case of validation error, `MetaHelper.validateSafe()` returns the errors as a list.

 *Jeta* comes with predefined validators - `NotBlank`, `NotEmpty`, and `NotNull`.
-But, of course, you can create any you need.
+But, of course, you can create as many as you need.
 For the illustration here's the listing of `NotNull` so you can write similar ones:

     :::java
     public class NotNull implements Validator<Object, Object> {